-- sighted users will be able to see the instructions;
+- sighted users can see the instructions.

-1. Add to basket form
+# An add to basket form

 - Motor-impaired users will find it harder to select the field due to the smaller hit area.